How to Set Up a Web Application Project for Fuzzing

 Download an Example Project

-Setting up fuzzing for Spring Boot applications is even easier than fuzzing C++ or Plain Java code.
-First you have to start the CI-Daemon.
+Setting up fuzzing for Spring Boot applications is even easier than fuzzing C++ or Plain JVM-Based code.
+First, you have to start the CI-Daemon.
 Open a new terminal and start it with:

 Running the CI-daemon as root is not recommended since it can lead to problems when VS Code tries to connect to it.
 Furthermore, it is a good security practice to run software with the least privilege.